SmartSDR™ for iOS – Software user guide

 The App contains two different Settings sections.

 The general Settings, which can be opened by hitting the right-hand gear icon at the lower Tab bar will be used for all settings, not related to a particular FlexRadio device.
 There are various settings available for connecting to your device or settings for the general behavior of the App.
 This manual can also be accessed from this Settings menu.

 Another Setting section will only appear, once you are connected with your FlexRadio.
 This Setting is called Flex Setting and the Icon for this Setting is located next to the Panadapter Icon at the bottom.

 This Setting screen is used only for Settings or information about the currently connected FlexRadio.

-General Settings are divided into six sections.
+General Settings are divided into seven sections.